 Here is a list of the 10 largest banks in the United States according to their assets.
 JPMorgan Chase, Bank of America, Citigroup and Wells Fargo are the four biggest banks in the country.
 The U.S. banking system includes approximately 5,400 commercial banks and savings institutions with $10 trillion in loans, $13 trillion in domestic deposits and over $18 trillion in total assets.
 The Federal Reserve System (The Fed), founded in 1913, is the central bank of the country.

 1. JPMorgan Chase & Co

 2. Bank of America

 Bank of America, headquartered in Charlotte, North Carolina, is the second largest bank in the nation by total assets, deposits, loans, revenue and number of employees.
 The company’s retail branch network covers more than 80% of the U.S. population.
 The Bank’s business segments include retail banking, preferred and small business banking, U.S. trust, commercial, corporate and investment banking, global markets and Merrill Lynch wealth management.
-For the year ended December 31, 2019, Bank of America had $2.4 trillion in assets, $1.4 trillion in deposits, $91 billion in revenue and $27 billion in net income.
 With 208,000 employees, it serves over 65 million retail and SME customers through 16,800 ATMs and 4,300 branches and financial centers nationwide.

 3. Citigroup Inc

 Citigroup Inc, founded in 1998 through the fusion of Citicorp and Travelers Group, is the third largest banking institution in the United States with operations in North and Latin America, Europe, Asia, Africa and the Middle East.
 The company is the world’s largest credit card issuer with $535 billion in annual purchase sales.
-As of March 31, 2019, Citi reported $1.958 trillion in total assets, $1.03 trillion in deposits, and $670 billion in loans.
-Citigroup operates approximately 2,400 branches and employs over 200,000 people.
+As of March 31, 2020, Citi reported $2.2 trillion in total assets, $1.2 trillion in deposits, and $700 billion in net loans.
+Citigroup operates over 2,300 branches and employs over 200,000 people.